Wikipedia

 5. Advantages of Threading

-Threading: An Ancient Hair Removal Technique
+Threading: A Traditional and Natural Hair Removal Technique

 How Threading Works

-1. A thin cotton or polyester thread is doubled and twisted.
+• A thin cotton or polyester thread is doubled and twisted.

 Benefits of Threading